Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

-Face To Face Lecture 6 Lectures provide you with the foundational theories, principles, technical parameters, and techniques of camera techniques, image control, editing, and digital workflows.
+Face To Face Lecture 8 Lectures provide you with the foundational theories, principles and technical parameters of film editing and camera techniques for production and post-production digital workflows.
 The information delivered in these lectures will be developed and consolidated in the other learning and teaching activities.

-Face To Face Practical classes and workshops 24 In these practical workshops you will implementing the theories, knowledge, and techniques taught in the lectures.
-You will learn how to use the equipment and how all of the pieces of equipment work together.
-You will also learn good practice, professional behaviours, how to work collaboratively, the importance of health and safety and its requirements, and how to apply this knowledge and these techniques on set.
+Face To Face Practical classes and workshops 24 In practical workshops you will implement the theories, knowledge, and techniques taught in the lectures.
+For camera you will learn how to use the equipment and how all of the pieces work together.
+On set protocols will be covered and how to work collaboratively.
+For film editing you will learn how to edit using the software Premiere Pro or equivalent.
+For both you will also learn good practice, professional behaviours and the importance of health and safety.

 Total Study Hours200